-This is a translation into English of the statutory auditors' report on the financial statements of the Company issued in French and it is provided solely for the convenience of English-speaking users.
+This is a translation into English of the statutory auditors' report on the consolidated financial statements of the Company issued in French and it is provided solely for the convenience of English speaking users.

-This statutory auditors' report includes information required by French law, such as the verification of the management report and the other documents provided to the shareholders.
+This statutory auditors' report includes information required by French law, such as verification of the information concerning the Group presented in the management report.
 This report should be read in conjunction with, and construed in accordance with, French law and professional auditing standards applicable in France.